 For George, it was the Air Force.
 He enlisted in 1968 followed by an Army Guard Post in 1975.
 While in the Air Force he was trained in explosive ordnance disposal and took three tours in Vietnam.
 Following his time in the Air Force, George worked as a machinist and relocated from Mississippi to Grand Junction where he met his wife Joy and raised a blended family of six children.

 Today, his family is still close with the support of HopeWest.
-George suffered a stroke in 2007 and has had several heart related health problems in the years since.
+George suffered a stroke and has had several heart related health problems in the years since.
 “HopeWest has allowed us to remain in our home,” said Joy.
 “Much of what HopeWest does is for the caregiver – they just do so much.
 We don’t feel alone anymore because I always have someone to call, day or night, when I need help.
 Our nurse can even do blood draws right here at our house.”

 George and Joy live with George’s mother and Joy’s mother and father.
 And of course, their two dogs who can regularly be found cuddling up to George.
 Staying home allows George to enjoy his favorite pastimes too.
 You can often find him out in his hobby shed working on one project or another.